QxDruid/TorsionPendulumUpgrade/README.md

 # TorsionPendulumUpgrade
-Upgrade of Torsion Pendulum devise with use of linear CCD matrix TCD1304AD and stepper motors
+Upgrade of Torsion Pendulum analog devise with use of linear CCD matrix TCD1304AD and stepper motors